Helston: Churches and places of interest

 There are several churches including St Michael's Church, a humble church with stained-glass windows and a tall bell tower which can be heard throughout the town.
 In the surrounding graveyard there is a monument to Henry Trengrouse, the inventor of the rocket fired safety line — a device for aiding in the saving of lives in a shipwreck.

 Helston is also the birthplace of Bob "Ruby Robert" Fitzsimmons, the first triple world boxing champion.
 The house where he was born and lived in Helston is still standing and is indicated by a plaque above the door.

 The Helston Museum, founded in 1949, occupies the building originally designed as the town's Market House in 1837, with two separate buildings—one for butter and eggs, the other the meat market.
 The exhibits are mostly concerned with Helston's agricultural and market town history.
 The museum also hosts art exhibitions and has a shop selling all things Cornish.

 There are three Cornish crosses in Helston: one in Cross Street and two in Mr. Baddeley's garden (Cross Street).
 One of the latter crosses was removed from Tresprison, Wendron, and other from near Trelill Holy Well, Wendron.
 The cross from Trelill has ornament on the front and back of the shaft.

 The Grylls Monument, at the end of Coinagehall Street was built by public subscription in 1834 to thank Humphry Millet Grylls, a local banker, who stopped the closure of Wheal Vor, a local mine that at the time employed over a thousand people.

-Helston also hosts The Flambards Experience, formerly the Helston Aero Park, which is a theme park with a selection of rides together with a few remaining aviation exhibits.
+Helston also hosted The Flambards Experience, formerly the Helston Aero Park, which was a theme park with a selection of rides together with a few remaining aviation exhibits.
+It closed down in 2024 after visitor numbers dwindled after COVID along with rising costs.
 Nearby Wendron is home to the Poldark Mine theme park, where visitors can go underground into the old workings.
 The Helston Railway, which aims to restore the Helston Branch, is also nearby.